 The AMF may include the H-PCF ID in this step and V-SMF will pass it to the H-SMF in step 6.
 This will enable the H-SMF to select the same H-PCF in step 9a.

-In the case of Unstructured PDU Session Type, the AMF checks whether the UE's subscription includes an "Invoke NEF Selection" flag for the DNN/S-NSSAI combination.
-If so, the AMF includes the "Invoke NIDD API Indication" and steps 4 and 5 are skipped.
+If Control Plane CIoT 5GS Optimisation is used for the PDU Session and the "Invoke NEF indication" in the subscription data is set for the S-NSSAI / DNN combination, the AMF includes an "Invoke NEF" flag in Nsmf_PDUSession_CreateSMContext Request.

-3b: This step is the same as step 5 of clause 4.3.2.2.1.
+3b: This step is the same as step 5 of clause 4.3.2.2.1, except for if V-SMF received an "Invoke NEF" flag in step 3a, then it skips steps 4 and 5.

 4. The V-SMF selects a UPF in VPLMN as described in TS 23.501 [2], clause 6.3.3.

 5. The V-SMF initiates an N4 Session Establishment procedure with the selected V-UPF: